What People with Crohn's Disease or Ulcerative Colitis Should Know About COVID-19

 Our Gastroenterologists Are at the Forefront of Understanding COVID-19 in IBD Patients

-For people living with IBD, flare-ups occur in a random way and are often unpredictable, lasting hours, days, or weeks.
+For people living with IBD, flare-ups occur randomly and are often unpredictable, lasting hours, days, or weeks.
 It is therefore important that you have full access to advice and support.
 Cedars-Sinai Marina del Rey Hospital runs a great IBD service that encompasses all aspects of IBD care: medical, nursing, and surgical treatments, as well as psychological and nutritional support.
 Our experienced team at Cedars-Sinai Marina del Rey Hospital continues to safely provide care for our patients during the coronavirus pandemic.